adehecq/argentiere_pleiades_smb/README.md

 Amaury Dehcq, amaury.dehecq@univ-grenoble-alpes.fr

 # Content
-- IGM_inversion:
 - igm_run.py: classic igm_run script
 - params.json: parameters and modules used for the flux inversion.
 - sensitivity_igm.py: script to run iteratively the inversion, changing the weights at each iteration.
 - environment_xdem.yml: environment used to run Sequential Gaussian Simulations.
 - test_kriging.py: attempt to extrapolate the bed observations to the whole glacier using ordinary kriging with a deterministic thickness model, based on slope and velocity.
 - Thickness_SIA.py: script to calculate the bed from surface velocity observations using the Shallow Ice Approximation (SIA) calibrated with GPR observations.
 - prepare_bed_data.py: pre-processing script for bed elevation data.
 - simulate_bed_with_sgs.py: script to run Sequential Gaussian Simulations.
-- UsefulCodes:
 - geotiffcrop_shp.m: MATLAB function to crop raster with shapefile.
 - FluxCalcsSimple.m: Function to estimate surface mass balance distribution for a glacier from inputs of ice thickness, thinning, and velocity, based on the continuity equation.
 Function adapted from Miles et al. (2021): 10.1038/s41467-021-23073-4
 - FluxCalcsUncertainty.m: Function to estimate surface mass balance distribution for a glacier from inputs of ice thickness, thinning, and velocity, based on the continuity equation.
 Function adapted from Miles et al. (2021): 10.1038/s41467-021-23073-4.
 In addition to FluxCalcsSimple.m, this function allows to conduct Monte-Carlo simulations to account for uncertainties.
 - FluxIGM_SMB_Argentiere.m: Master script to estimate surface mass balance distribution for a glacier from inputs of IGM flux inversion and thinning (inspired from the scripts by Miles et al, 2021).